 ProcessUnity’s leadership team is committed to operating with the utmost integrity in building and leading an organization dedicated to the success of all its stakeholders.
-ProcessUnity is proud to have leaders who are industry experts with proven experience in the governance, risk, compliance (GRC) and product and service and offer management markets.
+ProcessUnity is proud to have leaders who are industry risk and compliance experts with proven experience developing and delivering world-class solutions to customers.

 Since co-founding the company in 2003, Todd has helped grow ProcessUnity from a local start-up to a global provider of cloud-based, risk management applications.
 Under his leadership, ProcessUnity has dramatically scaled its product offerings and distribution channels while maintaining a strong culture of high-performance and innovation.

 Throughout his career, Todd has grown successful technology businesses from complex technical concepts in emerging market segments.
 Prior to ProcessUnity, Todd was a Senior Partner at Computer Sciences Corporation, where he ran CSC’s advanced technology services practice and global alliances team.
 Previously, he led North American sales at Ontos, an object database technology start-up.

 Todd started his career with IBM in 1981 as a software developer in Bethesda, Maryland.
 From 1985-1988, he led an international product development team while on assignment for IBM in Portsmouth, England.
 After returning from the UK, he joined the IBM sales force and for five years sold IBM products and services to global financial services customers.
 Todd holds a Bachelor of Science degree in Industrial Engineering from Lehigh University.

 Sean Cronin leads ProcessUnity’s engineering, sales, marketing and professional services functions.
 He brings over 13 years of Governance, Risk and Compliance (GRC) experience to the company.